 I love this neat trick, especially when I want just a few almonds to top a salad or to add to my breakfast bowl.
 Place them in a plastic bag, seal the bag, and lightly tap them with a rolling pin.
 Voila!
 No mess, no fuss!
 (You’re welcome!)

 How to Serve This Salad

 This salad is the ultimate potluck side dish to bring to a barbecue or to serve when the family gathers for the summer holidays.
 Serve it with:

-- Salmon from the grill or oven—try this Grilled Salmon with Dill Butter recipe.
+- Salmon from the grill or oven—try this Grilled Lemon Dill Salmon with Dill Butter

-- A spoonful with warmed pita bread to serve alongside this Lamb Chop recipe would be delicious!
+- A spoonful with warmed pita bread to serve alongside this Lamb Chops With Rosemary and Garlic recipe would be delicious!